ipspace/blog/content/posts/2020/03/ipspace-blog-runs-on-hugo.md

 * Replaced links to ioshints.blogspot.com and blog.ioshints.into.
 It's so nice when you could write a script that traverses the whole directory tree and fixes stuff ;)
 * Replaced links to category pages in blog posts
 * After being annoyed for years, I finally managed to unify tag capitalization (yes, I'm aware this is textbook OCD behavior, but it felt so good ;)
+* It turns out working with Google Analytics API is much simpler than I expected.
+Popular posts are back ;) (added 2020-03-23)

 ## In case you want to know more...